Updated April 24, 2020.

 We know that misinformation on the internet and the rapidly changing guidance from government agencies, the media, and medical professionals can lead to tons of confusion and stress.
-These facts are here to help calm your nerves and put COVID-19 into perspective.
+These facts are here to help calm your nerves, empower you with accurate information, and put Covid-19 into perspective.

-Facts: While older people and those who are immunocompromised are more likely to become critically ill from the virus, COVID-19 can affect anyone at any age.
+Facts: While older people and those who are immunocompromised are more at risk of developing severe disease or complications from the virus, Covid-19 can affect anyone at any age.
 According to the CDC, nearly 38% of the first 500 hospitalized patients in the U.S. were notably younger, between the ages of 20 and 54.
 And in Los Angeles County, 80% of those who have tested positive are people aged 18-65, while 42% are in the 18-40 age group.
 And while children appear to be some of the least at-risk individuals, anyone infected can spread the virus, putting the vulnerable at risk and possibly creating more infections than our healthcare system can care for.

 Facts: Hand dryers, spraying chlorine on yourself, and UV disinfection lamps on your skin are not effective ways to kill coronavirus.
 Further, chlorine, alcohol, and UV radiation can irritate your skin.To best protect yourself, wash your hands often with soap and water for at least 20 seconds.
 If those aren’t available, try an alcohol-based hand sanitizer.

 Facts: Covid-19 is caused by a new, entirely different virus than the flu and thus requires a separate vaccine.
 While a vaccine is in development, known medications are ineffective in preventing or treating Covid-19.
 While it may not protect you from Covid-19, the flu vaccine still plays a vital role in protecting you and others from getting the flu.

 Misconception: Antimalarial drugs, such as chloroquine and hydroxychloroquine, have been proven to be effective against coronavirus